Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Numerical Experiments

 \subsection{VI algorithm}

 We use automatic differentiation VI \citep[ADVI,][]{Kucukelbir:2017}, as implemented in {\sc Stan} \citep{Carpenter:2017, Stan:2025}.
 ADVI employs a Gaussian approximation and minimizes $\text{KL}(q||p)$ via stochastic optimization.
-Details on the implementation of ADVI are described in Appendix~\ref{app:algorithm}.
-While our theorems consider more general $\varphi$-divergences, we do not have a reliable way to minimize these divergences, and so we only give results for $\text{KL}(q||p)$.
+Details on the implementation of ADVI are described in \Cref{app:algorithm}.
+While our theorems consider more general $f$-divergences, we do not have a reliable way to minimize these divergences on the range of considered problems, and so we only give results for $\text{KL}(q||p)$.
 For models with a collapsed posterior, we use {\sc Stan}'s prototype integrated Laplace approximation \citep{Margossian:2020}.
-As a benchmark, we approximate $\pi(z|x)$ with exact sampling of the synthetic targets and long runs (20000 iterations) of {\sc Stan}'s Hamiltonian Monte Carlo sampler \citep{Hoffman:2014, Betancourt:2018} with a non-centered parameterization for the hierarchical models.
+As a benchmark, we approximate $\pi(z|x)$ with exact sampling of the synthetic targets and long runs (20,000 iterations ) of {\sc Stan}'s adaptive Hamiltonian Monte Carlo sampler \citep{Hoffman:2014, Betancourt:2018} with a non-centered parameterization for the hierarchical models.